 - The number of returning visitors you have

-For sites that have huge returning visitor counts, things like sponsored posts, accepting donations, and subscriptions are all logical avenues to explore.
+For sites that have huge returning visitor counts, things like sponsored posts, accepting donations, subscriptions and using the freemium model are all logical avenues to explore.

-Sites that get a lot of new visitors, though, will want to look at selling ad space, affiliate marketing, or generating leads.
+Sites that get a lot of new visitors, though, will want to look at selling ad space, affiliate marketing, and generating leads.

 If you own a new, up-and-coming website, promoting your own products and services tends to be the way to go.
 You can even reach out to more established sites by doing sponsored posts for them, which in turn helps build your following.

-Of course, all of these options are available to anyone.
+Of course, all of these options are available to anyone, whether it’s your full-time job or a side hustle you have on the go.
 But if you want to make the big bucks, you’re going to have to grow your website’s popularity first.

 Best of luck, and happy money making!